aribamin/Clock-App/README.md

-# Clock App
-Clock app made using HTML, CSS, and JavaScript
+# Clock App made using HTML, CSS, and JavaScript